Js-Brecht/gatsby-plugin-pnpm/README.md

 #### Option: `include` - add resolutions for directories

-* There are also times where you want Webpack to be able to resolve modules in a directory that is not a part of any of your dependency's `node_modules`.
+* There are also times where you want Webpack to be able to resolve modules in a directory that is not a part of any of your dependencies `node_modules`.
 If that's the case, please include the directory path in the `include` option described below.
   * If you include a relative path, it will be resolved relative to your `process.cwd()`.
   * **MUST BE A DIRECTORY**.